 Hawkeye recognizes alcohol and other drug abuse as a potential health, safety, and security problem.
 Drug and/or alcohol use can lead to abuse and addiction.
 Continued use can lead to serious health problems and may even lead to death.

-Also see the Annual Security and Fire Safety Report for more information on Alcohol and Illegal Drugs Policies.
+Also see the Annual Security and Fire Safety Report and the Alcohol and Other Drug Prevention Biennial Review [pdf] for more information on Alcohol and Illegal Drugs Policies.